 If a workman had to measure and alter a part every time a product came through, production would slow to a crawl.
 Instead, they standardize the parts so that they can be attached to the final product with as little work as possible.

 Sales collateral should work the same way.
 Pre-approved email templates drastically reduce a sales rep’s work time.
 Personalized brochures, where all you change are customer details, also balance flexibility and speed.
-Reps may not even need to fill in a prospect’s personal details because a good marketing asset management tool can just pull in information from the CRM.
+Reps may not even need to fill in a prospect’s personal details because a marketing asset management tool can just pull in information from the CRM.

 Inventory organization and classification